LAST UPDATED: 5/3/23 – Packing Tips That Every Traveler Should Follow

 This is why multi-use clothing is so valuable.
 It significantly reduces the amount of clothing that you will need to pack and helps you avoid over-packing.
 If you don’t have any multi-use clothing, plan out what you are going to wear before you pack.
 There are apps and other tools that you can use to assist you in planning your packing needs.
 This way, you will minimize the number of items you pack, but never use.

 Don’t Wait Until the Last Minute to Pack

 One of the worst mistakes you can make when packing for a trip is to start packing at the last minute.
 Nothing good has ever resulted in waiting to pack until the last minute.
 On the contrary, waiting until the last minute will typically lead to making mistakes in your packing.
 You might forget to pack something that you really need, or end up over-packing significantly.

 When I am packing for a trip, I will typically start my packing a week before I leave.
 I will set out my suitcase and pack things throughout the week.
 This gives me plenty of opportunities to maximize the use of space in my suitcase, check the weight of my baggage, and ensure that I am not forgetting anything that I really need.
-If you are going to follow just one of the tips in this article, it should be this tip.
+If you are going to follow just one of the packing tips in this article, it should be this tip.
 Make sure you give yourself plenty of time to pack.

 Put Change of Clothes and Toiletries in Carry-On Bag

 There are few things worse when traveling than having your bag get lost and being left without a toothbrush and toothpaste.
 Yes, most of the time you can find a replacement, but it is a hassle that can add some unneeded stress to your travels.
 This can be easily avoided by packing your key toiletry items and a change of clothes in your carry-on bag.